-Officials: Boy ignited tree in duplex fire that killed 12
+Officials confirm Christmas tree behind blaze that killed 12

+PHILADELPHIA (AP) — A Christmas tree fire caused the blaze that killed 12 people in a Philadelphia rowhome duplex, investigators confirmed Tuesday after a preliminary investigation, stopping short of officially saying a 5-year-old boy playing with a lighter was behind it.

-The boy, one of just two people in his family’s two-story apartment to survive, had told several people he was playing with the lighter, according to a search warrant.
-The theory involving the boy setting fire to the tree had previously been disclosed in the search warrant application last week.
+Fire Commissioner Adam Thiel hesitated to point blame at a news conference Tuesday but said the boy was the only person on that floor.
+The boy told several people he was playing with the lighter when the tree caught fire, according to a search warrant issued last week.

-The 12 people who died were all on the third floor, Thiel said.
-One was found alive but died at the scene.

-“Investigators believe that lighter was the reason the tree ignited,” Thiel said.
+“Investigators believe that lighter was the reason the tree ignited,” Thiel said in announcing preliminary results.
 “We are left with the words of that 5-year-old child, that traumatized 5-year-old child, to help us understand how the lighter and the tree came together with tragic consequences.”

-None of the six smoke alarms found in the unit were working, and only one was still installed.
-A seventh unit in the shared basement did appear to work, Thiel said.
+None of six smoke alarms inside the two-story unit were working, Thiel said, and most had been apparently been removed from the ceiling since an inspection the city housing authority said it conducted last year.
+One alarm in a shared basement did work, he said.

+The 12 people who died were all on the third floor.
+One was found alive but died at the scene, the commissioner said.

 The three-story brick duplex was owned by the Philadelphia Housing Authority, which is the city’s public housing agency and the state’s biggest landlord.